Limits for realizing single photons: Local measurements and strictly localized states

 which acts on the total, electromagnetic and source Hilbert space.
 The strictly localized state $\ket{\psi}$ associated with the Licht operator $W$ is then found from $U$ as the electromagnetic reduced state\autofootnote{foot:partial_trace}{Usually the partial trace results in a mixed state given by a density matrix.
-Here it happens to work out so that the reduced state is pure, hence we can write it directly as in \eqref{psi_from_U}.
-This does not necessarily mean that the quantum operation, in this case $W$, is unitary, because the Hilbert space is infinite-dimensional.}:
+Here it happens to work out so that the reduced state is pure, hence we can write it directly as in \eqref{psi_from_U}.}:

 where the partial trace is over the source space.
 The commutation condition \eqref{W_A} carries over to $U$, and since it is unitary, we may rewrite it as

 This condition was also the one considered in \cite{gulla2021} (and in \cite{gulla2021a}), where it was motivated directly from the action of the source.